RodgerPo/NBA-notifications/README.md

 - **Automated Notifications**: Deliver timely updates to users about dynamic data like NBA game scores, stock prices, product availability, etc.
 - **Event Reminders**: Schedule periodic alerts for upcoming events such as meetings, product sales, live broadcasts, etc.
 - **Multi-channel Distribution**: Distribute information seamlessly across various channels like SMS and email that can scale to millions of users.
+- **Serverless Code Execution**: Run code without the need to provision and pay for servers to host it.
+Simply execute the code when required.

 ---